 The 347,000 gross-sq.-ft. buildings (Building A - 172,000 sq. ft. with 6,000-sq.-ft.
 BSL 3 space, and Building B-175,000 sq. ft. with 13,000-sq.-ft.
 ABSL 3 space and a 45,000-sq.-ft testing area with interstitial level above) provide lab and office space for cutting-edge research in areas such as neural rehabilitation, genomics, molecular biophysics, neutraceuticals and edible vaccines, and nano-scale bio-optics and bioscience.
 The research is interdisciplinary in nature, with a focus on the life sciences, bioengineering and biotechnology.

 A primary aim in building this facility was to accelerate the pace of discovery and innovation.
-The facility has been designed to meet the most stringent demands by experimental programs in biotechnology and nanotechnology; to enhance communication and collaboration between researchers with an open, shared lab design and a central atrium linking all floors; to be flexible allowing for rapid reconfiguration of space and equipment to meet the changing demands of the research programs; and to be a hub providing the linkage between the multi-disciplinary research groups and those from leading industries and regional institutions.
+The facility was designed to meet the most stringent demands by experimental programs in biotechnology and nanotechnology; to enhance communication and collaboration between researchers with an open, shared lab design and a central atrium linking all floors; to be flexible, allowing for rapid reconfiguration of space and equipment to meet the changing demands of the research programs; and to be a hub providing the linkage between the multi-disciplinary research groups and those from leading industries and regional institutions.

 Building A was completed Fall 2004 and achieved LEED® -NC Gold certification.
 Building B, was completed Fall 2005 and achieved LEED® -NC Platinum certification.